AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/token_server_rtm_en.md

 #### Test the AccessToken2 server

-The client does not need any updates; however, the [expiration logic](#expiration) changes accordingly.
+The client does not require any updates; however, the [expiration logic](#expiration) changes accordingly.

 ## Considerations